• Skip to primary navigation

 Brush each side of rolled tortilla with canola or olive oil.
 Place rolls in basket seam-side down.
 Do not crowd.

-You can make crab and shrimp enchiladas up to a day ahead of time, and refrigerate them until you are ready to bake them.
+You can assemble these crab and shrimp enchiladas up to a day ahead of time, and refrigerate them until you are ready to bake them.

 What is Mornay sauce?